I Am is a India–Japan co-production — one of only a handful of such cross-border film titles indexed here.

 The 2010s India Landscape

-Catalog density by release year in the 2010s.
-Highlighted year (yellow) is when I Am premiered.
-919 total titles in this decade from India.
+Catalog density by release year across the 2010s in India, 919 titles in total.
+Highlighted year (yellow) is when I Am premiered alongside 62 others.

 Reception Benchmarks